 - What are two examples of ncRNAs that participate in epigenetics?

 Genomic imprinting involves inheriting a silenced gene from one parent.
-Since the active copy of the gene is inherited from the other parent, genomic imprinting causes the offspring to only express one of the two possible alleles for a trait (monoallelic expression).
-The genomic imprint (in other words, the DNA methylation pattern) is established on the allele during the formation of gametes in one of the parents, is passed on to the offspring, and is retained throughout the lifetime of the offspring.
+Since the active copy of the gene is inherited from the other parent, genomic imprinting causes the offspring to only express one of the two possible alleles that control a trait (monoallelic expression).
+The genomic imprint (in other words, the DNA methylation pattern) is established on the allele during gamete formation in one of the parents, is passed on to the offspring, and is retained throughout the lifetime of the offspring.

 - What is meant by monoallelic expression?